thephpleague/omnipay/README.md

 ## Credit Card / Payment Form Input

-User form input is directed to a [Omnipay\CreditCard](https://github.com/adrianmacneil/omnipay/blob/master/src/Omnipay/CreditCard.php) object.
+User form input is directed to an [Omnipay\CreditCard](https://github.com/adrianmacneil/omnipay/blob/master/src/Omnipay/CreditCard.php) object.
 This provides a safe way to accept user input.

 The `CreditCard` object has the following fields: